2-vehicle crash sends 1 to hospital in Jo Daviess County

-GALENA, Ill. – One woman was injured in a two-vehicle crash Saturday afternoon in Jo Daviess County.
+GALENA, Ill. — A woman was injured in a two-vehicle crash Saturday afternoon in Jo Daviess County.

 Stephanie Grande, 64, of Bartlett, was taken by ambulance to Midwest Medical Center in Galena for treatment of minor injuries, according to the Jo Daviess County Sheriff’s Department.